FARMGRANT COUNTY PROFILE · PUBLIC USDA DATA

 USDA Funding Per Acre

 Historically, Middlesex County received about $5.55 per acre of farmland in USDA subsidies.
+That is among the better-supported counties in NJ for USDA $/acre.
 That ranks #1,404 of 3,032 U.S. counties for USDA dollars per farmland acre.

 See how Middlesex County ranks against all U.S. counties →